4 minute read

 Data ingestion types

-Data ingestion falls into three categories; batches, real-time, and a combination of both.
+Data ingestion falls into three categories: batches, real-time, and a combination of both.

 1. Batch-based data ingestion